lamberta/devkit-doc/api/ui/view.md

 The position of the top-left corner of a view on the y-axis relative to it's parent.

+### style.offsetX
+1. `{number} = 0`

+The x position of the anchor point for translation.
+This is relative to the top-left corner of the view.

+### style.offsetY
+1. `{number} = 0`

+The y position of the anchor point for translation.
+This is relative to the top-left corner of the view.

 ### style.anchorX
 1. `{number} = 0`